 From Grey’s Anatomy to ER, American medical dramas have long been a staple of TV schedules this side of the pond.

-And our appetite for hospital-based dramas shows no signs of stopping, with new shows The Resident and 9-1-1 both launching last year.
+And our appetite for hospital-based dramas shows no signs of stopping, with new shows The Resident and 9-1-1 both launching recently.

-But New Amsterdam - launching on Amazon Prime Video in the UK following its US release on NBC - is a one-of-a-kind medical drama, as it’s based on America’s first ever public hospital.
+But New Amsterdam - returning to Amazon Prime Video in the UK following its US release on NBC - is a one-of-a-kind medical drama, as it’s based on America’s first ever public hospital.

-From the plot to the release date, here’s everything you need to know about New Amsterdam on Prime Video, including three reasons to watch...
+From the plot to the release date, here’s everything you need to know about New Amsterdam on Prime Video, including our top three reasons to watch...

 When is New Amsterdam on Prime Video?